-This module constitutes the final dissertation for students enrolled on the MA in Translation and Cultures.
+This module constitutes the final dissertation for students enrolled on the MA in Translation and Cultures (60 CATS).
 It aims to enable students to develop their understanding and gain practical experience of the process and skills required to undertake a supervised translation and research project.
 Through a combination of independent research and targeted support and feedback sessions, it will help students to produce a coherent and logically argued piece of writing that demonstrates knowledge of and critical ability in a chosen area, commensurate with the accomplishment of an MA degree.

 Students will first select a language of specialism, in addition to English.
 This choice will determine your supervisor: